dowlinglab/pyomo-doe/Readme.md

 ## What will I learn in this workshop?

-Digital twins refer to a new perspective on predictive modeling, where a mathematical model (often grounded in engineering science fundamentals) is continously updated with as new data from the corresponding physical system become available.
+Digital twins refer to a new perspective on predictive modeling, where a mathematical model (often grounded in engineering science fundamentals) is continuously updated with as new data from the corresponding physical system become available.
 Thus a digital twin mimics the behaviors of its corresponding physical system.
 Often digital twins are developed and deployed for a specific purpose, e.g., optimizing maintain schedules, process monitoring for improved safety, optimal control of complex systems.

 In this workshop, we will learn how to develop digital twin models in the open-source Pyomo ecosystem.
 Specifically, we will learn how to use two Pyomo-based toolkits:
 * `ParmEst` for parameter estimation and uncertainty quantification